 Increased surface water flow and infiltration along Arroyo Simi-Las Posas also resulted in the establishment of riparian vegetation, along the banks of the arroyo.
 This riparian vegetation, which is dominated by non-native Arundo (Arundo donax), has been identified as a potential groundwater-dependent ecosystem.
-Within the boundaries of the ELPMA, Arroyo Simi-Las Posas is generally a losing stream, meaning that the groundwater table is below the stream bed, and water from Arroyo Simi-Las Posas percolates into the underlying sediments to recharge the groundwater.
-This leads to the conclusion indicates that the riparian habitat along Arroyo Simi-Las Posas may rely on soil moisture from percolating surface water, rather than groundwater.
+Within the boundaries of the ELPMA, water from Arroyo Simi-Las Posas percolates into the underlying sediments to recharge the groundwater.
+This indicates that the riparian habitat along Arroyo Simi-Las Posas may rely on soil moisture from percolating surface water, rather than groundwater.
 As surface flows and recharge decrease in Arroyo Simi-Las Posas, groundwater elevations and soil moisture content in the vicinity of the potential groundwater-dependent ecosystem are anticipated to decline.
 These declines may impact the health of the riparian vegetation.